 The product identification number (PIN) plate (1) is located on left side of machine frame under the cab door.
-Each machine has a 17-character PIN (3) shown on PIN plate.
-The last 6 characters of the PIN represent the machine's product serial number.
+Each machine has a 13 digit PIN (2) or 17 digit PIN (3) shown on this plate.
+The last 6 digits of the PIN represent the machine's product serial number.